Research interests

 Gravitational Waveforms from Scattering Amplitudes

-Together with A. Cristofoli, D. Kosower and D. O’Connell, I helped establish a framework to compute gravitational waveforms directly from on-shell scattering amplitudes in the post-Minkowskian expansion.
-With various collaborators, I also studied a novel extension of the eikonal formalism using coherent states, showing how classical gravitational waves emerge from the quantum point-particle description.
+Together with A. Cristofoli, D. Kosower and D. O’Connell, I helped establish a framework for computing gravitational waveforms directly from on-shell scattering amplitudes in the post-Minkowskian expansion.
+With other collaborators, I then explored how coherent states extend the eikonal description and how classical gravitational waves emerge from the quantum point-particle picture.

-Most recently, with F. Alessio and C. Shi, I defined a new set of classical generating functionals from the S-matrix formalism.
-Within this setting, all two-body scattering observables can be derived in gauge-invariant form through the application of Dirac brackets, providing an efficient framework for the analytic modeling of precessing Kerr black hole binaries.
+With F. Alessio and C. Shi, I later introduced a set of classical generating functionals built from the S-matrix.
+Within this formulation, two-body scattering observables follow in a gauge-invariant way from Dirac brackets, providing a compact framework for radiative observables in spinning black-hole scattering.

 Scatter-to-Bound Dictionary for Kerr Geodesics and Waveforms

-With T. Adamo and A. Ilderton, I developed a classical Bethe–Salpeter framework that connects the analytic S-matrix to the bound dynamics, showing how scattering waveforms can be resummed into periodic bound-state waveforms.
-This construction shows that a resummation of the weak-field expansion is essential to recover orbital periodicity.
-The gravitational self-force framework naturally implements this resummation, providing a bridge between perturbative scattering data and bound-state dynamics.
-Along this line, I co-authored with J. Lewis and A. Pound the "first law of black-hole scattering", relating elapsed proper time directly to the Detweiler redshift — a central gauge-invariant building block for waveform modeling.
+With T. Adamo and A. Ilderton, I formulated a classical Bethe–Salpeter framework connecting the analytic S-matrix to bound dynamics.
+In this framework, scattering waveforms can be analytically continued and resummed into periodic bound-state waveforms.
+The construction shows why resummation of the weak-field expansion is needed to recover orbital periodicity, and how gravitational self-force can provide a bridge between perturbative scattering data and bound motion.
+Along this line, with J. Lewis and A. Pound, we derived the “first law of black-hole scattering”, relating elapsed proper time in scattering to the Detweiler redshift for bound motion—a central gauge-invariant building block for waveform modelling.

 The spinning self-force EFT: 1SF waveform recursion relation and Compton scattering